BlueCodeThree/Next-Level-Lifts/README.md

 This will start the development server.
 When the typescript compiles, the website will open in your browser.

+## Design Choices

+I decided to make it so that the lift goes up to every floor and then down to every floor, as a future enhancement I would make it so that the lift would stop at a floor if it didn't need to go any further up.

 ### Tests

 Tests use Jest.